reactplay/docs/docs/How-To-Guides/how-to-create-play.md

 ## ✋ Need Help?

 You can reach out to us at [ReactPlay Twitter Handle | @ReactPlayIO](https://twitter.com/ReactPlayIO) with a DM.
-Additionally, feel free to open a [discussion](https://github.com/reactplay/react-play/discussions) or [issue](https://github.com/reactplay/react-play/issues) on the `react-play` repository.
+Additionally, feel free to join our [Discord community](https://discord.gg/vrTxWUP8Am) for discussions.